dreispt/oetor/README.md

 OpenERP-inator is an utility script to manage a server with multiple OpenERP server instances and variants.
 The motivation behind `oetor` was to make it easy to branch, develop and test OpenERP branches, and avoid the chaos that quickly piles up when working on multiple projects.

+Features:

+ - One line OpenERP server full installation, through the 'quickstart' command.
+ - Simple download of OpenERP sources, either from nightly builds or Launchpad (official and OCB branches).
+ - Check source code versions and update to latest version.
+ - Create and organize multiple server instances, running in isolated environments.
+ - Addons path automatically generated: just add a new directory and it will be added on next start.
+ - Create server instance "branches" - modified versions for development and tests.
+ - Run automatic tests for all modules in a specific directory.
+ - List running instances and know their listening port just by using the 'ps' command.
+ - Support for multiple instance homes (default is /opt/openerp).

 Installation
 ------------